eclipse/repairnator/doc/usage/jars.md

         where W, X, Y, Z respectively represents number of Days, Hours, Minutes and Seconds.
 T is mandatory before the number of hours and P is always mandatory.

+  [--createPR]
+          Activate the creation of a Pull Request in case of patch.
 ```

 ### Scanner